brsr/antitile/docs/conway.rst

      - .. image:: outline_0_0.svg
      - .. image:: outline_0_0.svg

+The invariants `g` and `b` also describe the center of the chamber structure.
+In particular, an ERO with both :math:`g` and :math:`b` odd is not possible.

+.. list-table:: Chamber center
+   :header-rows: 1
+   :stub-columns: 2

+   * - :math:`g`
+     - :math:`b`
+     - Description
+   * - Even
+     - Even
+     - A face with even degree lies at the center
+   * - Even
+     - Odd
+     - A vertex with even degree lies at the center
+   * - Odd
+     - Even
+     - An edge crosses the center
+   * - Odd
+     - Odd
+     - Excluded by symmetry

 Decomposition
 -------------
 An operator that cannot be expressed in terms of operators aside from `d` and